 - an "endpoint doesn't match" result is returned if the request method or path doesn't match.
-The http library should attempt to serve this request with the next endpoint.
-The path doesn't match if a path segment is missing, there's a constant value mismatch or a decoding error (e.g. parsing a segment to an Int fails) - otherwise, we assume that this is the correct endpoint to serve the request, but the parameters are somehow malformed.
-A 400 Bad Request response is returned if a query parameter, header or body causes any decode failure, or if the decoding a path capture causes a validation error.
+The http library should attempt to serve this request with the next endpoint. - otherwise, we assume that this is the correct endpoint to serve the request, but the parameters are somehow malformed.
+A 400 Bad Request response is returned if a query parameter, header or body is missing / decoding fails, or if the decoding a path capture fails with an error (but not a "missing" decode result).